pasturl/Hack4NF-2022/README.md

 ### NLP
-The BERTopic model createS clusters of the most important genes using the OMIM info.
+The BERTopic model creates clusters of the most important genes using the OMIM info.
 The most relevant words for each cluster are presented and the relations between the clusters.

 #### Relation between topics of most relevant genes for Glioma
 ![Glioma topic relation](static/image/glioma_matrix.png)
-#### Example of top words for 3 topics
+#### Example of top words for 4 topics
 ![Glioma topic words](static/image/glioma_words.png)

 ### Notebooks